 language in this verse.
 I

-believe he is speaking about a message in tongues given to the whole
+believe he is speaking about a ministry give to one to speak in tongues in

-Personally, I wished Paul had not said these words because of the debate that has
+wished Paul had not have said these words because of the debate that has

 People who believe that the gifts of the Spirit are no longer for